gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_troubleshooting.md

 To work around this, run Steam with `{{ic|1=LIBGL_DRI3_DISABLE=1}}`{=mediawiki}, disabling DRI3 for Steam.

-### Launching games on Nvidia optimus laptops {#launching_games_on_nvidia_optimus_laptops}
+### Launching games on NVIDIA Optimus laptops {#launching_games_on_nvidia_optimus_laptops}

 ```{=mediawiki}
 {{Out of date|Was for using bumblebee : what is the equivalent for recommended setup now, using prime-run instead does not work }}
 ```
-To be able to play games which require using Nvidia GPU (for example, Hitman 2016) on optimus enabled laptop, you should start game with *primusrun* prefix in launch options.
+To be able to play games which require using NVIDIA GPU (for example, Hitman 2016) on Optimus enabled laptop, you should start game with *primusrun* prefix in launch options.
 Otherwise, game will not work.

-Right click the game in your steam library and select *Properties \> GENERAL \> LAUNCH OPTIONS*.
+Right click the game in your Steam library and select *Properties \> GENERAL \> LAUNCH OPTIONS*.
 Change options to

 `primusrun %command%`

-Running steam with *primusrun* used to work.
-While steam has changed some behavior that now running steam with *primusrun* would not have effect on launching games.
-As a result, you need to set launch options for each game (and you do NOT have to run steam with *primusrun*).
+Running Steam with *primusrun* used to work.
+While Steam has changed some behavior that now running Steam with *primusrun* would not have effect on launching games.
+As a result, you need to set launch options for each game (and you do NOT have to run Steam with *primusrun*).

 For *primusrun*, VSYNC is enabled by default it could result in a mouse input delay lag, slightly decrease performance and in-game FPS might be locked to a refresh rate of a monitor/display.
 In order to disable VSYNC for primusrun default